Susan Pepper, MA (Oxon), PGCE, NPQH - Headmistress

 Joanna Gay, BA (Hons), PGCE - Deputy Headmistress

-Miss Gay has been at The Study for thirteen years where in addition to her role as Deputy Headmistress she is also Acting Senior Mistress for Spencer House, teaches, runs clubs, chairs the Spencer School Council, and is responsible for pastoral care, timetabling and the school’s charity giving.
+Miss Gay has been at The Study for 15 years where in addition to her role as Deputy Headmistress she is also Acting Senior Mistress for Spencer House, teaches, runs clubs, chairs the Spencer School Council, and is responsible for pastoral care, timetabling and the school’s charity giving.
 At present she oversees the school‘s Gifted and Talented provision and is RE Coordinator.
 Miss Gay is a team inspector for the Independent Schools Inspectorate.
 She read Economics and Social History at Exeter University and worked in the publishing industry before doing her Postgraduate Certificate in Education.
 She loves reading, the theatre, playing tennis, walking and travelling to interesting holiday destinations.
 She also enjoys spending time with her nephews and numerous god children!

 Philip Walker, BSc (Hons), Loughborough, FCA - Bursar